emacsmirror/oer-reveal/README.md

 - Installation and configuration of reveal.js with several plugins, e.g., for audio explanations, for quizzes, to see notes, to display a hyperlinked table of contents as footer.

+[Sample Org files](https://gitlab.com/oer/oer-reveal/tree/master/examples) for *oer-reveal* are available in its repository.
+Besides, there is a [howto for emacs-reveal](https://oer.gitlab.io/emacs-reveal-howto/howto.html).